iit-DLSLab/trash-collection-isaaclab/README.md

 Features:
 - Locomotion policy able to adjust pose and carry a manipulator
-- Manipulation policy able to reach desired end effector goal while coordinating the pose of the quadruped
+- Manipulation policy able to reach desired end effector goal while coordinating the pose of the quadruped (**work in progress - pull request well accepted!**)
 - Whole-body Inverse Kinematics with reduced model using [mink](https://github.com/kevinzakka/mink)
 - Sim-to-Sim in [Mujoco](https://github.com/google-deepmind/mujoco)
 - Sim-to-Real in ROS1 and ROS2